 Do you love playing video games?
 Do you enjoy making money?

-Play video games, get paid.
-Play video games, post them on social media, get paid.
+Play video games, post them on social media, and get paid.
 Pretty awesome, right?

-Despite what your 8th grade English teacher might have told you, you can earn extra cash playing video games.
-Many people turn their love of Grand Theft Auto, Pokémon, and mobile games into part-time or even full-time income, again, all by just being able to play video games.
+Despite what your 8th-grade English teacher might have told you, you can earn extra cash playing video games.
+Many people turn their love of Grand Theft Auto, Pokémon, and mobile games into part-time or even full-time income by just being able to play video games.

 If you're already gaming, why not take it to the next level, monetize your fun, and help pad your bank account?